 At this point hang the assembly off the edge of a table.
 Make sure the rails are sitting flat on the table, if it is not loosen, push down on the rails, and tighten the toolmount screws.
 If the rails are twisted it will rock back and forth…that is bad.

-Try to get the gap between mounts to be equal while still touching the coupler and bearing.
+Try to get the gap between mounts to be relatively equal while still touching the coupler and bearing.
 This dimension will be different for every build.
 Check again, are the rails still flat?

 Add the screws 3/4″ (M4 X 20) and nuts to the Z brackets, snug slightly.

 Snug slightly means, less than you think.
 If it is too loose at some point the mounts could move up and is very easily noticed and is easily fixed by going a very tiny bit more snug.
 If they are too tight you will crack the mount, not easily fixed.
-Default to, too loose.
+Err on the side of too loose.

 Check again, are the rails still sitting flat?
 Add the lead screw into the coupler.
 The lead screw should touch the motor shaft to fight thrust in the other direction from the lower mount bearing.
-Again, not the correct engineering solution but it works great with this light load.
+Again, not the best engineering solution but it works great with this light load.
 The lead screw should be at least as long as the calculator specifies, but no longer than the bottom of the Z rails.

 If you are having a hard time getting the lead screw through the bearing, lightly sand or file the top 25mm (1″) or so of the lead screw.
 It can be a tight fit.